Ecumenical Ministries of Oregon’s Northeast Emergency Food Program (NEFP) meets the urgent food needs for over 40,000

 > Through our Service Learners Initiative, we provide job training, skill building and exposure to nonprofit services to 15 to 20 people every year.
 We work with everyone from graduate school interns to developmentally disabled adults.
 Our graduates of the program have gone on to find employment in food services, social work and retail management.

-Due to the Coronavirus pandemic, we are limiting our hours to Thursday and Saturday from 1 to 4 p.m.
+Due to the COVID-19 pandemic, we are limiting our hours to Thursday and Saturday from 12 to 3 p.m.
 During this time, we are practicing social distancing to protect our clients, volunteers and staff.
 Therefore, we have discontinued "shopping" the shelves for food items inside the building.
 Instead we are distributing boxes of food from outside.

 ON HOLD: Sacajawea Mobile Food Pantry—Our host church, Luther Memorial Lutheran Church, has a longstanding relationship with our immediate neighbor, Sacajawea Head Start.
 With Luther Memorial volunteer and financial support, NEFP has for years offered the 170 families at Sacajawea supplemental food offerings once a week.
 This type of “backpack program” included staple foods like tuna fish and mac-and-cheese and the occasional fresh food.